Zero-energy modes of two-component Bose-Bose droplets: Summary

-The formalism developed here shall be very useful in the description of dynamical processes involving several droplets in situations when their relative phases become important.
+The kinetic energy depends on translational momenta ${\bf p}(j)$, and phase-modes momenta $\Delta {\cal N}_0^{(i)}(j)$. ${\cal V}$ is droplet-droplet interaction potential depending on positions of center of mass of droplets ${\bf r}(j)$ and phases of droplet wavefunctions $\theta^{(i)}(j)$.
+The index $j=1,2$ enumerates droplets while the index $i=1,2$ corresponds to the soft mode, $i=1$, and hard mode, $i=2$, excitation.
+The interaction potential $\cal V$ is analogous to the interaction potential between two three-dimensional solitons \cite{Malomed98}.

 The analysis presented here is limited to situations when the perturbations of the stationary state are small.
 As we see the dynamical equations derived predict linear growth in time of the initial phases and droplet's position.
 This does not indicate that the approach is valid only for very short times.
 The zero-energy modes depend explicitly on the instantaneous phases or position of the droplet.
 Therefore one should bear in mind that we consider small perturbations of the instantaneous phases and/or position of a droplet.

 \onecolumngrid